Cumbres and Toltec Scenic Railroad: Rolling stock

+Locomotives

-Steam Locomotives
+Steam locomotives

 All of the steam locomotives operating on the C&TSRR are former Denver and Rio Grande Western Railroad locomotives.
 The railroad owns three classes of steam locomotives.
 The K-27, K-36 and K-37 engines are all outside frame "Mikado" engines built by Baldwin Locomotive Works.
 As of 2023, of the ten steam locomotives currently owned by the C&TSRR, Nos.
 463, 484, 487, 488 and 489 are all operational.

-Locomotive 497, a class K-37 locomotive, was restored to operating condition for the Durango and Silverton Narrow Gauge Railroad in 1984 and was traded to the C&TSRR in late October 1991 in exchange for class K-36 locomotive 482.
-Locomotive 497 was later taken out of service in late 2002 and currently sits in storage in the Chama roundhouse awaiting an overhaul.
+Locomotive 497, a class K-37 locomotive, was restored to operating condition for the Durango and Silverton Narrow Gauge Railroad (D&SNG) in 1984 and was traded to the C&TSRR in late October 1991 in exchange for class K-36 locomotive 482.
+Locomotive 497 was later taken out of service indefinitely in October 2002 and currently sits in storage in the Chama roundhouse awaiting an overhaul.
 On February 16, 2022, the railroad announced that K-37 locomotives 492 and 497 will both be evaluated to see which one is in better shape to be restored back to operating condition.
-Currently, it hasn't been disclosed yet on which one has been chosen for restoration.
+After careful evaluation, locomotive 492 was chosen for restoration instead of locomotive 497.
+On August 9, 2023, locomotive 492 was moved off of its storage track and moved into the Chama roundhouse in preparation for the restoration.
+Currently, the C&TSRR is restoring locomotive 492 to burn coal and will also be temporarily using locomotive 497's tender behind locomotive 492.